twitter/finatra/source/user-guide/testing/index.markdown

 ```
 <div></div>

-If you are extending both `com.twitter.finatra.http.HttpServer` **and** `com.twitter.finatra.thrift.ThriftServer` then you can feature test by constructing an `EmbeddedHttpServer with ThriftClient`, e.g.,
+If you are extending both `c.t.finatra.http.HttpServer` **and** `c.t.finatra.thrift.ThriftServer` then you can feature test by constructing an `EmbeddedHttpServer with ThriftClient`, e.g.,

 ```scala
 import com.twitter.finatra.http.EmbeddedHttpServer